April 29, 2025

 Main Benefits:

-For ten years, the Sawtooth has been Oboz's best-selling hiking shoe.
-The new Sawtooth X is the 10th ("X") anniversary update to this sturdy, durable, and comfortable hiking shoe.
+For ten years, the Sawtooth has been Oboz's best seller.
+The Sawtooth X is the 10th ("X") anniversary update to this sturdy, durable, and comfortable hiking shoe.
 It's easy on your feet, thanks to Oboz's sturdy outsoles, cushy EVA foam midsoles, and expensive O-fit insoles, which add extra cushioning and support where other brands skimp.
-My older Sawtooths also lasted forever— twice as long as most hiking shoes I've owned.
+My older Sawtooths lasted forever— twice as long as most hiking shoes I've owned—and my pair of Xs is going strong, too.
 It's heavier than most hiking shoes.
 But the Oboz Sawtooth X is the rare hiking shoe that's strong enough for harder hikes yet comfortable enough to wear all day, too.
 It's one of the best hiking shoes for day hikers who value comfort and durability more than weight savings.

 Best Fit